Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

 Rails expects a `config/database.yml` file with information about your MySQL database.
 Copy `config/database.yml.example` to `config/database.yml`, and edit it to have the user/password/database names that you want.

 ### Create and migrate your db
-Open the mysql console:
-    mysql -u user -ppassword
-Replace user with your MySQL user and password with that user's MySQL password.
-There is a space between `-u` and the username, but no space between `-p` and the password.
-Then run:
-    CREATE DATABASE diaspora_production DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_bin;
-Replace `diaspora_production` with `diaspora_development` if this is a development instance.
-Once that's done, exit out of the MySQL console and run:
+First, make sure you have specified the right character set and collation (sorting) order in your database.yml.
+In every block, there should be the following two lines:
+    charset: utf8
+    collation: utf8_bin
+Add them if they are missing.
+Then, on the command line, run
+    bundle exec rake db:create
+and then
     bundle exec rake db:migrate
-This sets up the tables.
-If you are migrating a production database, put RAILS_ENV=production before the bundle exec.
+This creates your database, and sets up the tables.
+If you are migrating a production database, put RAILS_ENV=production before each `bundle exec`.

-**Note:** creating the database through `rake db:create` does not set the right default collation or character set, which will cause lots of problems later.
-So **do** create it by hand, in the MySQL console.
-Thanks.

 ## Migrate from Mongo
 Make sure 'mongoexport' is in your path.
 It's generally located in the same place as the mongod executable.